-That’s why it’s advisable to do your research.
-If you’re interested in applying to join a Business Accelerator programme, make sure you’re comfortable with the amount of investment being offered and the equity share you’d be expected to part with.
+That’s why you should do your research.
+If you’re interested in applying to join a Business Accelerator programme, make sure you’re comfortable with:

 How long do Business Accelerator programmes last?

-Generally, Business Accelerator programmes last between three and six months but some look to support participants for up to 12 months.
+Generally, Business Accelerator programmes last between three and six months.
+Some look to support participants for up to 12 months.
 Again, it depends on the programme.

 What services do Business Accelerator programmes offer to businesses?